zmahfuz0613/js-algos-insert-index/README.md

 ### Objectives

-//takes two arguments, an array and an integer
-//sort the array then return the appropriate index number that the integer would be placed in the sorted array

 - Create a function which takes two arguments, an array (`arr`) and an integer (`num`).
 - Determine the index number of the array at which the `num` should be inserted into the sorted `arr`.
 - The output should return integer representing the index number.